Dr David Swann

 David Swann joined the University and the School of Design Technology as a lecturer in 1993.
 Co-founded the BA(Hons) Transport Design course in 1997.
 As course leader, he supervised and macro-managed a final year student design project that lead to the creation of the Toniq R sports car.
 Recent activities include the commercialization of his award winning and internationally patented 21st century nursing bag, and the design of a new, affordable syringe device to reduce unsafe injection practices in developing countries - a practice that kills over 1.3 million people each year.

-David is the Subject Area Leader for Product Design and Interior Design at the University of Huddersfield.
+David is a Reader in Design and the Subject Area Leader for Product Design and Interior Design at the University of Huddersfield.

 Research & Scholarship